-How to use Time Machine local snapshots to recover data on your Mac laptop
+Recover your lost data with Time Machine local snapshots! 🔄

 Time Machine will copy the file back to its original location on your Mac's hard drive.

-How to I get rid of local snapshots to free up space on my Mac laptop's internal storage?
+How do I delete local snapshots to free up space on my Mac's internal storage?

-When the internal storage of your Mac laptop starts to fill up.
+When the internal storage of your Mac starts to fill up.
 Time Machine will start automatically removing older backups to make room.
 If you have less than 20 percent of your total storage, Time Machine removes local snapshots, starting with the oldest, until you have more than 20 percent of free space.
 If you drop to only 10 percent (or less than 5GB of internal storage space), Time Machine will remove older backups until only one local snapshot remains.
-Time Machine will then start replacing the old local snapshot with the new local snapshot until you free up space in your Mac laptop's internal storage.
+Time Machine will then start replacing the old local snapshot with the new local snapshot until you free up space in your Mac's internal storage.

-There is no way to manually remove local snapshots from your Mac laptop without disabling Time Machine altogether (When you disable Time Machine, all local snapshots are purged from your internal storage).
-However, there is a Terminal command you can use to disable Time Machine's local snapshot feature.
-Doing so will remove all local snapshots, but will also stop Time Machine from creating new snapshots.
+If you're worried about how much space local snapshots are taking up on your Mac's internal disk, you can purge them all at once and start over by turning off Time Machine for a few minutes and then turning it back on.
+Once back on, Time Machine will start saving local snapshots again.

-To disable local snapshots in Time Machine and remove them from your internal storage:
+If you only want to delete a specific local snapshot, you can do so by following these steps in Terminal.

-- Open Terminal on your Mac laptop.
+- Open Terminal on your Mac.

 Enter the following command into Terminal: